Legal

 Who the data is shared with

-Data may also be shared where reasonably necessary with email providers, hosting providers, or professional advisers, and where disclosure is required by law.
+Data may also be shared where reasonably necessary with email providers, professional advisers, or law-enforcement bodies where disclosure is required by law.

 How long data is kept